 Malaga Island Sea Kayak Tour

-Malaga Island is an island that was used by our Native Americans, a mixed race colony, and now has no inhabitants in eastern Casco Bay.
-Stories and plays have been written about it, historians investigate, archeologists are facinated, and the locals from Phippsburg don't like to discuss its sad history and the part their forefathers played in its history.
+Malaga Island is an island that was used by our Native Americans, a mixed race or interracial colony, and now has no inhabitants in eastern Casco Bay.
+Stories and plays have been written about it, historians investigate, archeologists are fascinated, and the locals from Phippsburg don't like to discuss its sad history and the part their forefathers played in its history.
 Alice takes groups of 2 to 8 on regularly booked sea kayak tours.
 You can book your own private tour of any size group.

 Come learn some of the secrets of this island with Alice's Awesome Adventures.
 Paddle to the island from a small local launch site where you might see seals basking at low tide.
-During a three hour tour you will have time to land on the northern shell beach for a snack and see a kiosk about the history and listen to Alice's extensive knowledge of the island from the time of native american use to today.
+During a three hour tour you will have time to land on the northern shell beach for a snack and see a kiosk about the history and listen to Alice's extensive knowledge of the island from the time of Native American use to today.

 On a longer tour, you will have time to explore the island with Alice, visiting different historical sites along its mile long perimeter trail entering different "rooms" and experiencing its different climates, vistas and having a snack at the south end of the island like the gals to the left.
 You will decide if the island talks to you.